 The Board has constituted a well-qualified Audit Committee.
-The Company has framed the mandate and working procedures of the Audit committee as required Section 177 of the Companies Act, 2013 and Regulation Report on Corporate Governance
+The Company has framed the mandate and working procedures of the Audit committee as required Section 177 of the Companies Act, 2013 and Regulation

 18 of the SEBI Listing Regulation defining therein the term of reference, membership, powers, meeting procedures etc. of Audit Committee.